 .jsp

-Here is how the file would look like:<%@ page language="java" contentType="text/html; charset=ISO-8859-1" pageEncoding="ISO-8859-1"%><!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd"><html><head><meta http-equiv="Content-Type" content="text/html; charset=ISO-8859-1"><title>Java servlet fileUpload demo</title> <link type="text/css" rel="Stylesheet" href="css/jqx.base.css" /> <script type="text/javascript" src="js/jquery-1.11.1.min.js"></script> <script type="text/javascript" src="js/jqxcore.js"></script> <script type="text/javascript" src="js/jqxbuttons.js"></script> <script type="text/javascript" src="js/jqxfileupload.js"></script><script async src="https://www.googletagmanager.com/gtag/js?id=G-2FX5PV9DNT"></script><script>window.dataLayer = window.dataLayer || [];function gtag(){dataLayer.push(arguments);}gtag('js', new Date());gtag('config', 'G-2FX5PV9DNT');</script></head><body> <div id="jqxFileUpload"> </div> <br /> <script type="text/javascript"> $(document).ready(function () { $('#jqxFileUpload').jqxFileUpload({ width: 300, accept: 'image/*', uploadUrl: 'upload', fileInputName: 'fileToUpload' }); $('#jqxFileUpload').on('uploadEnd', function (event) { var args = event.args; var fileName = args.file; var serverResponse = args.response; // Your code here. console.log(args); console.log(fileName); console.log(serverResponse); }); }); </script></body></html>
+file.
+We'll call it index.jsp<%@ page language="java" contentType="text/html; charset=ISO-8859-1" pageEncoding="ISO-8859-1"%><!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd"><html><head><meta http-equiv="Content-Type" content="text/html; charset=ISO-8859-1"><title>Java servlet fileUpload demo</title> <link type="text/css" rel="Stylesheet" href="css/jqx.base.css" /> <script type="text/javascript" src="js/jquery-1.11.1.min.js"></script> <script type="text/javascript" src="js/jqxcore.js"></script> <script type="text/javascript" src="js/jqxbuttons.js"></script> <script type="text/javascript" src="js/jqxfileupload.js"></script><script async src="https://www.googletagmanager.com/gtag/js?id=G-2FX5PV9DNT"></script><script>window.dataLayer = window.dataLayer || [];function gtag(){dataLayer.push(arguments);}gtag('js', new Date());gtag('config', 'G-2FX5PV9DNT');</script></head><body> <div id="jqxFileUpload"> </div> <br /> <script type="text/javascript"> $(document).ready(function () { $('#jqxFileUpload').jqxFileUpload({ width: 300, accept: 'image/*', uploadUrl: 'upload', fileInputName: 'fileToUpload' }); $('#jqxFileUpload').on('uploadEnd', function (event) { var args = event.args; var fileName = args.file; var serverResponse = args.response; // Your code here. console.log(args); console.log(fileName); console.log(serverResponse); }); }); </script></body></html>

 Note: the uploadUrl parameter is pointing to the value specified for <url-pattern> in web.xml in the <servlet-mapping> section.